 - Attachment C: Offer Forms

 - Added "Exhibit C.7: Market Seller Aggregate Bid for Non-Designated Resource (E-Schedules Contracts)"

 - Attachment E: Source & Sink List

 - Added Attachment E: Source & Sink List

 - Section 1: Overview of Scheduling Operations

 - Revised exhibits and text.

 - Section 2: Scheduling Philosophy & Tools

-- Revised exhibits and text.
+- · Revised exhibits and text.

 - Section 3: Scheduling Strategy & Method

 - Added exhibits and text describing Locational Marginal Pricing application to the Scheduling process.

 - Section 4: Posting OASIS Information

 - Revised exhibits and text.

-- Section 5: Hourly Scheduling - Revised exhibits and text.
+- Section 5: Hourly Scheduling

+- Revised exhibits and text.

 - Section 3: Scheduling Strategy & Method - Changed PJM contact phone numbers for receipt of Offer Data to include 610.666.4532 - under "Spot Market Energy.?
-Added - "A schedule is not accepted without confirmation of the schedule details with all parties. - External offers are subject to the 500 MW ramp rule.
+Added - "A schedule is not accepted without confirmation of the schedule details with all parties.

+- External offers are subject to the 500 MW ramp rule.
 The ramp rules outlined under "Bilaterals? in this section apply to offers.? - under "Spot Market Energy.?
-Added - "Offers Submitted More Than One Day in Advance - Offers may be submitted up to seven (7) days in advance (e.g., a bid for the tenth of the month could be submitted as early as the third of the month). - Offers submitted more than one day in advance received after 12:00 noon will not be processed until the following day. - Spot Market offers submitted more than one day in advance are not considered binding until 12:00 noon of the day before operations. - Ramp room will be held for the schedule, but neither PJM nor the market participant is bound to the schedule before 12:00 noon of the day before the operating day.
+Added - · "Offers Submitted More Than One Day in Advance - Offers may be submitted up to seven (7) days in advance (e.g., a bid for the tenth of the month could be submitted as early as the third of the month). - Offers submitted more than one day in advance received after 12:00 noon will not be processed until the following day. - Spot Market offers submitted more than one day in advance are not considered binding until 12:00 noon of the day before operations. - Ramp room will be held for the schedule, but neither PJM nor the market participant is bound to the schedule before 12:00 noon of the day before the operating day.
 Up to this time, either party may decline the offer without penalty. - A change to one day of a multi-day offer nullifies the timestamp for the rest the offer.
 The offer will be given a new timestamp and scheduled as though the rest of the schedule was submitted at the time of the change (including ramp room). - Transmission reservations that are not used due to cancelled spot market offers will be subject to transmission charges as appropriate. - PJM will notify the submitter of the acceptance status of offers submitted more than one day in advance by 4:00 p.m. of the day before operations or earlier as specified by the submitter.
-No offer will be marked as accepted before 12:00 noon of the business day before the operating day. - Offers may be withdrawn before PJM notifies the PJM Member of bid acceptance and before 4:00 p.m. of the business day before operations or 12:00 noon of the non-business day before operations.? - under "Spot Market Energy.? - Changed heading "Data Requirements? from "Aggregate Offer Data Requirements:? under "Spot Market Energy.?
+No offer will be marked as accepted before 12:00 noon of the business day before the operating day. - Offers may be withdrawn before PJM notifies the PJM Member of bid acceptance and before 4:00 p.m. of the business day before operations or 12:00 noon of the nonbusiness day before operations.? - under "Spot Market Energy.? - Changed heading "Data Requirements? from "Aggregate Offer Data Requirements:? under "Spot Market Energy.? - Changed - "identity of all parties that are engaged in the schedule (e.g., buyers, sellers, marketers, transmitters, and brokers)? - from - "identity of all parties that are engaged in the Bilateral Transactions (e.g., buyers, sellers, marketers, transmitters, and brokers)? - under "Data Requirements? in "Spot Market Energy.? - Changed - "Offers may be withdrawn before PJM notifies the External PJM Member of bid acceptance and before 4:00 p.m. of the business day before operations or 12:00 noon of the non-business day before operations.
+All offers for the same period from the same Market Seller of a higher price than the withdrawn offer are also considered withdrawn.?